-Join the News Literacy Project (NLP), South Carolina ETV and Public Radio, and Richland School District Two on May 14 and 21 for NewsLitCamp, a virtual teacher-centered professional learning event over two afternoons featuring breakout sessions with Columbia journalists.
+Join the News Literacy Project (NLP), South Carolina ETV and Public Radio, The Post and Courier, and Richland School District Two on May 14 and 21 for NewsLitCamp, a virtual teacher-centered professional learning event over two afternoons featuring breakout sessions with Columbia journalists.

 NewsLitCamp is an immersive, free professional development experience primarily for middle and high school educators.
 It features topical sessions (selected with input from participants) led by journalists and news literacy experts, designed to empower you to teach news literacy.

 This event is made possible with support from the John S. and James L. Knight Foundation and is part of a series of NewsLitCamp events led by the News Literacy Project in collaboration with a diverse group of news organizations around the country.

 Educators in Columbia, South Carolina, are invited to join us for two afternoons of free synchronous sessions and live interactions with local journalists and experts from the News Literacy Project: May 14 from 1-3:45 p.m.
 ET and May 21 from 1-3:30 p.m.
 ET.

 In early May, educators will be prompted to create a Sched.com account to access related materials and Zoom links.
 Sched will be the home base for all of the event activities.